UK · Financial services · GLACIS guides · Updated April 2026

 Channel for industry feedback on AI challenges.
 Open November 2024–January 2025.

-Fraud Detection False positive rates, customer impact, operational resilience
+Fraud detection False-positive rates, customer impact, operational resilience

-Robo-Advice Suitability, disclosure, human oversight, Consumer Duty
+Robo-advice and AI-enabled targeted support Suitability, disclosure, human oversight, Consumer Duty (revisions under Mills Review)

-Claims Processing Fair treatment, explanation of decisions, escalation to humans
+Claims processing Fair treatment, explanation of decisions, escalation to humans

-AML/KYC Effectiveness, false positive management, human review
+AML / KYC Effectiveness, false-positive management, human review

 According to the FCA survey, firms identify these as the largest constraints on AI adoption: